linroger/FinanceCompendium/VI. Derivatives/Reference/BUSN Financial Instruments/An Introduction to Futures Trading and Hedging Using Futures.md

 That is, trading takes place in the current month (December 2015), the next two calendar months (January and February 2016) and any April and any June.

 Hence if you went long on the December 2015 contract at a price of  \$1,062.4 per troy ounce, you would acquire the obligation to buy 100 troy ounces of gold on the delivery date.
-If you went short you would acquire the obligation to sell 100 troy ounces of gold (of minimum 995 fineness) at a price of\$ 1,062.4 per troy ounce by the delivery date.
+If you went short you would acquire the obligation to sell 100 troy ounces of gold (of minimum 995 fineness) at a price of \$1,062.4 per troy ounce by the delivery date.
 Note that the largest volume is for the contract within the February, April, August and October cycle.

 The furthest contract maturity in December 2015 was for the contract expiring in December 2021, that is, 72 months (6 years) away.